vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 <min_proposing_tokens> = 200000
 ```

+Any changes of the parameters are enforced in the next epoch.
+If a parameter is changed several times within an epoch, the last change is the one that counts.

 - Any tokenholder with more than `<min_voting_tokens>` tokens has `<num_votes>` voting attempts per epoch
  and proposal, i.e., they can change their mind `<num_votes>-1` times in one epoch.
 This means, a transaction is
  pre_block rejected, if there are `<num_votes>` or more votes on the same proposal in the blockchain in this epoch, and